-Most of our technology and professional services contracts have up to a three-year term, of which the vast majority are terminable after one year upon 90 days' notice.
-For arrangements that do not allow the customer to cancel within one year or less, we expect to recognize \$64.0 million of revenue on unsatisfied performance obligations as of September 30, 2019.
-We expect to recognize approximately 80% of the remaining performance obligations over the next 24 months, with the balance recognized thereafter.
+Most of our technology and professional services contracts have up to a three-year term, of which many are terminable after one year upon 90 days' notice.
+For arrangements that do not allow the customer to cancel within one year or less, we expect to recognize \$85.8 million of revenue on unsatisfied performance obligations as of September 30, 2020.
+We expect to recognize approximately 75% of the remaining performance obligations over the next 24 months, with the balance recognized thereafter.

-17. Related Parties
+16. Related Parties

 We have entered into arrangements with a customer where a member of the customer's management is currently a member of our board of directors.
-An executive of a Partners Healthcare affiliate has served on our board of directors since January 2018.

-We recognized revenue from this related party of \$0.8 million and \$1.2 million for the three months ended September 30, 2019 and 2018, respectively, and \$2.3 million and \$3.1 million for the nine months ended September 30, 2019 and 2018, respectively.
+An executive of a Partners HealthCare affiliate has served on our board of directors since January 2018.
+We recognized revenue from this related party of \$0.7 million and \$0.8 million for the three months ended September 30, 2020 and 2019, respectively.
+We recognized revenue from this related party of \$1.8 million and \$2.3 million for the nine months ended September 30, 2020 and 2019, respectively.

-As of September 30, 2019 and December 31, 2018, we had receivables from this related party of \$1.1 million and \$0.1 million, respectively.
-As of September 30, 2019 and December 31, 2018, we also had acquisition-related consideration payable to this related party for a prior year asset acquisition.
+As of September 30, 2020 and December 31, 2019, we had receivables from this related party of \$1.2 million and \$0.6 million, respectively, and deferred revenue with this related party of \$0.7 million and \$0.5 million, respectively.
+As of September 30, 2020 and December 31, 2019, we also had acquisition-related consideration payable to this related party for a prior year asset acquisition.
 This asset acquisition occurred prior to this entity becoming a related party.
-The acquisition-related consideration payable to this related party was \$2.4 million and \$3.3 million as of September 30, 2019 and December 31, 2018, respectively.
+The acquisition-related consideration payable to this related party was \$1.3 million and \$1.2 million as of September 30, 2020 and December 31, 2019, respectively.